riceissa/ea-forum-reader/tutorial/README.md

   If you don't use a view, the default view is selected.
   The main consequence of this is that you won't be able to make some queries that you might want to make.
 - Some queries are hard/impossible to do.
+Examples: (1) getting comments of a user by placing conditions on the parent comment or post (e.g. finding all comments by user 1 where they are replying to user 2); (2) querying and sorting posts by a function of arbitrary fields (e.g. as a function of `baseScore` and `voteCount`); (3) finding the highest-karma users looking only at the past $N$ days of activity.

 # Acknowledgments